smsgateway24/wordpress/smssendver_one_phone/smssendver/readme.txt

 line 128

-"sim" => $selsim, //номер симкарты 0 или 1 зависит от количиства в смартфоне
+"sim" => $selsim, //sim number 0 or 1  depends on the amount in the smartphone

 example